 Amended claim 13 now discloses a system for solving a heat transport problem over an object characterized by a geometry.
 The system includes a hardware switch and a processor coupled to the hardware switch to run a neural network engine.
 The processor is configured to receive a geometry and associated boundary conditions and discretize the geometry into a grid, that has a number of grid points, receive temperature or heat flow conditions at the boundary surrounding the geometry and an initial condition at each grid point, solve a heat flow equation selected from one of conduction, convection or radiation for the geometry and the associated boundary conditions to obtain a temperature, or a heat flow rate, or both at each grid point at steady state.
 The solution is stored for each grid point in a training database and a model selected from a PPRNN, a DRNN or a DANN model is trained using the training database.

+The PPRNN model is given by PPRNN=Ωj=1Mtanhhji+b2idjdΩi, The DRNN model is given by: DRNN=∀Ωj=1Mtanhhji+b2idjdΩi and the DANN model is given by:

-T , The and where hj=W1⋅hj-1+W2⋅xj-1+b1 , x is the input, h is the hidden cell state and W1, b1 and W2, are the weight and bias matrices for hidden-hidden and input-hidden connections, and M is the number of examples for training is the domain of interest, and tanh is an activation function.
+DANN=∀0ifx≤0j=1Mhj+b2djifx>0 where hj=W1⋅hj-1+W2⋅xj-1+b1 , x is the input, h is the hidden cell state and W1, b1 and W2, are the weight and bias matrices for hidden-hidden and input-hidden connections, and M is the number of examples for training is the domain of interest, and tanh is an activation function.
 The processor is further configured to receive a modified boundary condition or initial condition or both associated with the geometry as input to the trained model and generate a temperature, a heat flow rate at both at each grid point corresponding to the modified boundary condition or initial condition.

 OBJECTION (1) – NOVELTY: Claim(s) (1-17) lack(s) novelty, being anticipated in view of disclosure in the document cited above under reference D1: US20170032068A1 and D2: JP6516081B1